reidmorrison/semantic_logger/README.md

 ## Dependencies

-See [.travis.yml](https://github.com/reidmorrison/semantic_logger/.travis.yml) for the list of tested Ruby platforms
+Semantic Logger supports the following Ruby platforms:
+- Ruby 1.9.3, 2.0, 2.1
+- JRuby 1.7

 The following gems are only required when their corresponding appenders are being used, and are therefore not automatically included by this gem:
-- MongoDB Appender: mongo 1.9.2 or above
+- MongoDB Appender: gem 'mongo' 1.9.2 or above
-- Syslog Appender: syslog_protocol 0.9.2 or above
+- Syslog Appender: gem 'syslog_protocol' 0.9.2 or above
-- Syslog Appender to a remote syslogng server over TCP or UDP: resilient_socket 0.5.0 or above
+- Syslog Appender to a remote syslogng server over TCP or UDP: gem 'resilient_socket' 0.5.0 or above
+- Splunk Appender: gem 'splunk-sdk-ruby'

 ## Install